tomrndom/osf-website/site/companies/index.md

           <div class="columns">
             <div class="column">
               <div class="fix-h3">Corporate Sponsors</div>
               <div class="fix-h5">Corporate Sponsors provide additional funding to support the Foundation's mission of protecting, empowering and promoting OpenStack.
-If you are interested in becoming a corporate sponsor, read more about supporting the Foundation.
+If you are interested in becoming a corporate sponsor, read more about <a href="#" >supporting the Foundation</a>.
 Thank you to the following corporate sponsors for supporting the OpenStack Foundation.</div>
             </div>
           </div>
             <div class="companies-s1-1-container">